radekjanas/5x5game/README.md

 Developing

 ## To do
-* Passing HTML collection of free inputs in row (excluding proper letters) - needed to navigate to next free input in row
+- [x] Passing HTML collection of empty inputs in row (excluding proper letters) - needed to navigate to next empty input in row
+- [ ] Disabling every input except the one which is active (preventing from clicking on other input)
+- [ ] Handle input blur problem - for example when sb goes to other browser tab and returns, then active input should be with focus automatically
-* Preparing welcome screen
+- [ ] Preparing welcome screen
-* Preparing game result screen
+- [ ] Preparing game result screen
-* Styling app, adding animations
+- [ ] Styling app, adding animations